Factsheet for case IE-2020-18/796 – Updated – measures in Ireland

 According to the Department of Enterprise, Trade and Employment: 185 applications were approved under the first call with a total value of €6.58 million.
-A further 145 applications were approved under the first call with a total value of €5.31 million.
+A further 145 applications were approved under the second call with a total value of €5.31 million.

 |Does not apply to workers||

 Social partners' role in designing the measure and form of involvement:

 |Trade unions||Employers' organisations|

 |Role||No involvement||No involvement|

 Social partners' role in the implementation, monitoring and assessment phase: